Your cart

 Plush contouring that cradles shoulders and hips Too soft for many strict stomach sleepers

-Excellent motion isolation for couples Edge support adequate yet not outstanding for heavier edge-sitters
+Excellent motion isolation for couples Edge support is adequate, not outstanding for heavier edge-sitters

-Thick 14" profile with 8 layers of comfort and support Foam feel may not suit those who like a very bouncy surface
+Thick 14" profile with 8 layers of comfort and support Foam feel may not suit sleepers who want a very bouncy surface

 Details